mydea/PikadayResponsive/README.md

 An object with options that will be used to initialize Pikaday.
 Note that ```field``` and ```format``` will be overridden.

 ## Changelog
+v0.6.5

+* Add dayOffset option to work with timezones

 v0.6.4

 * Update Pikaday dependency to 1.4.0